BawdyAnarchist/quBSD/Future_Development.md

 	Xephyr - Unfortunately I'm not sure this is a real solution.
 Everything still shares the unix socket
 		- Might not matter, but if I keep it, some ideas:
 			- the qb-xephyr command into qb-cmd -X, including VMs.
 Make sure works with -n as well.
-			- Integrate an "X" option for qb-disp as well.
+			- Integrate an "X" option for qb-ephm as well.

 pwd
 	- I think the right way to do this, is export any existing pwd db in /rw, and import it into the created jail (or maybe vice versa)